Trend Following (Algo) Strategy

 Buy And Hold (Algo) Strategy

-The simplest code example for Badger algo-trading framework is “buy and hold” strategy where your main focus is picking a good entry point.
-This code example picks the entry point at random (at the beginning of the backtestPeriod). entry position (white dot) and exit position (yellow square) But you can decide based on variety of factors like: // you can also add custom variables here […]
+The simplest code example for Badger algo-bot starter code is “buy and hold” strategy where your main focus is picking a good entry point.
+This code example picks the entry point at random (at the beginning of the backtestPeriod). entry position (white dot) and exit position (yellow square) But you can decide based on variety of factors like: local minimum/maximum, price percentile, moving-average crossover, etc. […]

 Read More...